 - Improve access to pediatric specialty care providers

 - Emphasize family-centered care coordination

 - Improve coverage of applied behavior analysis

 Autism Speaks has worked with its champions in Congress to expand TRICARE's ABA benefits to meet the needs of all beneficiaries including non-active duty members.
 Legislation to affect the change has cleared the House of Representatives and soon will be taken up by the Senate.

-In addition to Autism Speaks and AAP, comments were submitted by:
+In addition to Autism Speaks, comments were submitted by: